bscotch/gamemaker-info/README.md

-# game-maker
+# GameMaker Info

-Public utilities and content related to the GameMaker engine
+Repository of knowledge and data about the [GameMaker engine](https://gamemaker.io/).